lucbuijs/IR2_Group15_Banyan/README.md

 ## Running Experiments

-Navigate to the desired baseline directory and execute the relevant job script from the '''jobs folder
+Navigate to the desired baseline directory and execute the relevant job script from the jobs folder